 The workshop typically runs for 3 hours and we are doing a lot of hands-on work with Dynatrace, as well as AWS.
 While I am always happy to help people getting started with a new technology, we require attendees to have basic skills with AWS when attending this workshop.
 You must bring your own AWS Account and you have to be familiar with navigating through the AWS Console.
 We will be creating and manipulating S3 buckets, will create CloudFormation stacks, explore AWS CodePipeline and potentially look at some AWS Lambda functions and AWS API Gateway configurations.
 We do recommend that you walk through my 101 AWS Monitoring Tutorial for Dynatrace.
 If you master the first 2 labs in that tutorial, you will be READY for our AWS DevOps Tutorial for Dynatrace (aka the Unbreakable Pipeline Tutorial).

 And if you really want to know more about what you are getting into – watch my 30 minute Online Performance Clinic where I give an end-to-end overview of this tutorial or read the Unbreakable Pipeline, Shift-Left, Shift-Right & Self-Healing blog.

 BE PART of the Unbreakable Pipeline Movement

-Thanks to all of you that have already participated in one of the workshops, downloaded or cloned the GitHub repo, watched my presentations at conferences, read my blog or watched my Performance Clinic on YouTube.
+Thanks to all of you that have already participated in one of the workshops, downloaded or cloned the GitHub repo, watched my presentations at conferences, read my blog or watched my Performance Clinic.
 Please keep giving us feedback on how this concept works for you and your organization.
 Let us know which additional concepts we should include and share your success stories with us!